As Rutgers adapts to the growth of online programs, it is important to continue the commitment to the Rutgers’ academic integrity policy:

 Failure to uphold these principles of academic integrity threatens both the reputation of the University and the value of the degrees awarded to its students.
 Every member of the University community therefore bears a responsibility for ensuring that the highest standards of academic integrity are upheld.

-In upholding the standards of academic integrity, Rutgers Teaching & Learning with Technology facilitates technologies that help to maintain these high standards in order for students to obtain online course credits and maintain its accreditation.
 Unfortunately, violations of academic integrity do occur.
 Technologies like Proctortrack help create an even playing field by monitoring students, by performing a full system check, identity verification, and environment monitoring throughout the entire testing session to ensure compliance with accreditation agencies and academic.

 What is Proctortrack?

 Proctortrack is remote proctoring software that uses webcams to track student activity during test-taking and flag any suspicious activity for instructor attention.
 According to Verificient, the makers of Proctortrack: